 The quality of the presentation.
-If the student has presented during a given semester the instructor for the section will assign an initial CHEM 600 grade, based on her/his presentation.
+If the student has presented during a given semester the instructor for the section will assign an initial CHEM 600 grade, based on their presentation.
 Each presentation will be approximately 20 minutes long followed by 5 minutes of questions.

 The Qualifying Exam presentation may be 30-45 minutes long followed by questions.
-Concentrate on the experimental design, theoretical models, and results that you obtained yourself.
-The $1^{st}$ year talk may be largely from literature, but for other talks only $\sim$ 5 minutes of the talk should be of an introductory nature.
+Concentrate on the experimental design, theoretical models, and results that the student obtained.
+The 1st year talk may be largely from literature, but for other talks only \sim 5 minutes of the talk should be of an introductory nature.